JiiHu/Uolevi-Zombie-Shooter-6000/README.md

 ## Javalabra

-Zombie shooting game where the main character, Uolevi, fights against zombies with gun.
+Zombie shooting game where the main character, Uolevi, fights against zombies with a gun.
 Try to last alive as long as you can.